marcotoronto/rdm-test/content/05-2_Advanced_Deposit.md

 ## Linking to your dataset

-There are 2 main ways to direct people to your dataset:
+There are two main ways to direct people to your dataset:

 ### *1*{: .circle .circle-blue} &nbsp;DOI
 {: .no_toc}

 A **a DOI (Digital Object Identifier)** is assigned to the dataset by Borealis when the first Draft is created.
 Once the dataset is **Published**, anyone can use the DOI link to find it.
 While the dataset is still **unpublished**, the DOI can only be used by Dataverse *account holders* with permission to view that Dataverse.

-Use DOIs in citations, on your personal or research group website, in publications, and anywhere else you want to be sure the link to your data is stable over time
+Use DOIs in citations, publications, on your personal/research group websites--anywhere you want the link to your data stable over time.
+{: .note}

 Click <a href="https://researchdata.library.ubc.ca/plan/get-dois/" target="_blank">here</a> for more information about UBC DOIs.